Skip to main content

 gpuTable.packBatches({minBatchSize: 50_000});

 Packing mutates the table in place.
-It rebuilds batches[], table-level gpuVectors, and attributes, then destroys only superseded GPU buffers that were owned by the removed batches.
+It rebuilds batches[] and table-level gpuVectors, then destroys only superseded GPU buffers that were owned by the removed batches.
 Borrowed external buffers are not destroyed.
+Indexed tables are rejected because packed index buffers would need their batch-local vertex indices rebased.

 Ownership Rules